Why Choosing the Right Area Matters in the Seychelles

 Mahé North (Beau Vallon, Glacis & Bel Ombre)

-Mahé Centre (Victoria, the capital)
+Mahé Central (Victoria, the Capital)

 Mahé South (Anse Royale, Takamaka & Baie Lazare)